Biophysical Simulation Reveals the Mechanics of the Avian Lumbosacral Organ: Introduction

 \section{Introduction}

+Birds are exceptional bipedal runners capable of robust running over unexpected disturbance~\citep{daley2006running}.
+Robust locomotion requires a sense that informs the central nervous system about the environment and the system's internal state.
+Such sensing is essential to coordinate limbs~\citep{knuesel_effects_2011,conway_proprioceptive_1987}, balance~\citep{mouel_anticipatory_2019}, manipulate the environment~\citep{kuchenbecker_verrotouch_2010}, for entrainments~\citep{goldfield_infant_1993,taga_emergence_1994,berthouze_assembly_2008,ruppert_learning_2021}, and protect from excessive loading or untimely muscle stretching~\citep{haen_whitmer_mixed_2021}.
+Rapid sensing and response is crucial, especially during fast locomotion.
+When stance phases are brief, a sensorimotor delay~\citep{more2018scaling} will cause a temporal blind spot in the control loop, potentially leading to detrimental falls.
+Interestingly, birds generally have long necks, contributing to increased sensorimotor delays from higher brain centers, as well as from the balance-sensing vestibular system~\citep{urbina2018physical}.
+The immediate physical response of the musculoskeletal~\citep{daley2009role} system alone cannot fully explain birds' agility.

-Birds feature the highest number of locomotion modes within species; they swim, dive, walk, and fly.
-They thrive almost anywhere on earth.
-Their outstanding locomotion abilities might be supported by an unexplored and uniquely avian intraspinal mechanosensor: the lumbosacral organ (LSO)~\citep{necker_specializations_1999}.
-The morphology of birds stands out amongst vertebrates, especially their long and flexible neck that only loosely couples head and trunk.
-With weak coupling, estimating body acceleration based on \vs{} sensing is challenging ~\citep{urbina2018physical}.
+Birds' outstanding locomotion abilities might be supported by an unexplored and uniquely avian intraspinal mechanosensor: the \lso (LSO, \Cref{fig:overview})~\citep{necker_specializations_1999}.
 It has been suggested that the LSO could act as a second vestibular-like sensing organ, independent of the head's orientation~\citep{necker_specializations_1999}.
-Nerve tissue features a limited conduction speed that leads to sensing and action delays~\citep{more2010scaling,more2018scaling}, which birds' long neck would further increase.
-Because of the short distance between intraspinal mechanosensors and spinal motor-control units, a sensing organ located in the \scord{} could minimize sensorimotor delays, and effectively reduce response times~\citep{kamska20203d}.
+The LSO is located at the lower spine, right next to the sciatic nerves that communicate motor commands for locomotion~\citep{bekoff_coordinated_1975}.
+The short distance between intraspinal mechanosensors and spinal motor-control units could minimize sensorimotor delays, and effectively reduce response times~\citep{kamska20203d}.

-Intraspinal mechanosensing has been found only in a few animals; lampreys~\citep{grillner_edge_1984}, zebrafish~\citep{bohm_csfcontacting_2016,picton_spinal_2021}, and potentially in reptiles \citep{schroeder_marginal_1986}.
-Despite the difference between these animals and birds, the similar location of their proven or potential intraspinal mechanosensors is intriguing, and suggests a homologous connection.
-The mechanoreceptive neurons in the spinal column of lampreys are arranged pairwise, per segment, and ventrolaterally, the intraspinal proprioceptive organ in adult zebrafish is formed from up to six pairs of segmental enlargements in the lateral spinal cord, and the \lobes{} of birds are likewise arranged pairwise, segmentally, and laterally~\citep{grillner_edge_1984,viana_di_prisco_synaptic_1990,picton_spinal_2021,stanchak_molecular_2022}.